On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Methods

 \subsubsection{Binary mass transfer physics}

-With $\bse$'s default mass transfer stability criteria based on so-called critical mass ratios $\qcrit$ \citep{Hurley_2002}, the vast majority ($>90$\%) of the BBH mergers forms via CE ejection, see e.g. \citep{Olejak_2020,Banerjee_2021b}.
-Motivated by recent studies revisiting the stability of mass transfer in BBH progenitors, see, e.g., \citet{Pavlovskii_2017} and \citet{Gallegos_2021}, we test models with much more conservative criteria for CE development than the original $\bse$ one.
+With $\bse$'s default mass transfer stability criteria based on donor-to-companion critical mass ratios $\qcrit$ \citep{Hurley_2002}, the vast majority ($>90$\%) of the BBH mergers forms via CE ejection, see e.g. \citep{Olejak_2020,Banerjee_2021b}.
+Motivated by recent studies revisiting the stability of mass transfer in BBH progenitors, see, e.g., \citet{Pavlovskii_2017} and \citet{Gallegos_2021}, here we test models with much more conservative criteria for CE development than the original $\bse$ one.
 In particular, we facilitate stable mass transfer contribution by simply overriding the default recipe of $\qcrit$ in $\bse$ and setting a constant, high value for this parameter: $\qcrit=\qcrzero=8.0$.
 This increases the SMT-origin BBH mergers fraction to $>90$\%.
+This $\qcrit$ is mainly motivated by the maximum (donor-to-accretor) mass ratio for stable mass transfer obtained in the simulations by \citet{Pavlovskii_2017} for isotropic re-emission angular-momentum loss.
+This value is also motivated by the typical threshold where a binary system may become Darwin unstable, \ie, a binary's tidal synchronisation extracts angular momentum from the orbit in a runaway manner, potentially leading to a stellar merger \citep{Darwin1879, Zahn1977, Hut1980}.
+The focus on the SMT channel can be further motivated by its lower predicted low-redshift BBH merger rate compared to the CE channel, which is in better agreement with the merger rate inferred from LVK observations \citep{Sgalletta_2025}.

-To parallelize with other recent studies/codes \citep{Belczynski_2008,Giacobbo_2018,Riley_2022}, we distinguish between the two models by either allowing or disallowing CE survival of a system with an HG-star donor.
+To parallelise with other recent studies/codes \citep{Belczynski_2008,Giacobbo_2018,Riley_2022,Iorio_2023,Chattaraj_2026}, we distinguish between the two models by either allowing or disallowing CE survival of a system with an HG-star donor.
 By default, $\bse$ assumes mass transfer and accretion rate to be limited by thermal and dynamical timescales \citep{Hurley_2002}.
 Here, we additionally introduce an overall fudge factor, $f_a$, that determines the accretion efficiency during a star-star mass transfer phase.
 This parameter allows to choose a fixed value for mass transfer efficiency and set it according to some observational constraints; see, e.g., \citet{Vinciguerra_2020}.
 The default accretion in $\bse$ is restored with $f_a=1$.
 We describe these implementations in more detail in Appendix~\ref{bhspin_app}; see also the linked updated $\bse$ code for further information.